wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                        May 2019

-   reasons (a competitor or similar could enumumerate the serial numbers and determine how many devices have been manufactured).
+   determine how many devices have been manufactured).
 Implementors are free to choose some other way of generating identifiers (e.g UUID [RFC4122]), but this will likely make it somewhat harder for operators to use (the serial number is usually easy to find on a device, a more complex system is likely harder to track).